Thai anti-government protester killed, adds to doubts over election

 BANGKOK A Thai anti-government protest leader was shot and killed in Bangkok on Sunday when violence erupted as demonstrators blocked early voting in many areas of the capital ahead of a disputed election next week.

-It brought the death toll to 10, with scores wounded, since protesters took to the streets in November, vowing to shut down the capital and force Prime Minister Yingluck Shinawatra from office.
+It brings the death toll to 10, with scores wounded, since protesters took to the streets in November, vowing to shut down the capital and force Prime Minister Yingluck Shinawatra from office.

 A spokesman for the national police, Piya Utayo, identified the dead man as Suthin Tharatin, one of the protest leaders.
 "Suthin was shot in the head and in the chest," he said.